All around Calgary there are trails to hike, rivers and lakes to kayak, wildlife to spot, arts to marvel at, and cultures or histories to learn about.

 Edible Plant Hiking Adventures

-Driving Time: 1hr 30m-2hrs depending on hike location.
+Driving Time: 1hr 30m-2hrs, depending on hike location.

 Olds College Botanic Garden and Treatment Wetlands

 A drive down to Olds will take you to Alberta’s agricultural college and the gardens.
 This is a picture-perfect area for a long spring walk where you can watch the gardens come into full bloom.
 The Gardens are comprised of three phases spread over 25 acres and are populated with a wide-ranging collection of prairie hardy plant material, both native and ornamental.
-Wander along lush pathways of these exquisite gardens that follow flowering trees and shrubs, fabulous displays of annuals, hardy peonies, lilies and roses, herb garden and AAS Selection Display Gardens, and wetland ponds.
+Wander along lush pathways of these exquisite gardens that follow flowering trees and shrubs, fabulous displays of annuals, hardy peonies, lilies and roses, an herb garden and AAS Selection Display Gardens, and wetland ponds.

 Driving Time: 1-1.15hrs